nopnop2002/luckfox-pico-mini-ethernet/Network-sharing/README.md

 Wired connection 1  2a8a02a6-1692-3945-ac49-740b257bf467  ethernet  enp25s0
 ```

-Therefore, we will use the nmcli command to assign a fixed IP address (172.32.0.100) to this interface (enx0a1c4376e2be).
+We will use the nmcli command to assign a fixed IP address (172.32.0.100) to this interface (enx0a1c4376e2be).
 ```
 $ sudo nmcli connection down "Wired connection 2"
 $ sudo nmcli connection modify "Wired connection 2" ipv4.addresses "172.32.0.100/16"